opensearch-project/documentation-website/_security-analytics/index.md

 ### Rules

 Rules, or threat detection rules, define the conditional logic applied to ingested log data that allows the system to identify an event of interest.
 Security analytics uses pre-packaged, open source [Sigma rules](https://github.com/SigmaHQ/sigma) as a starting point for describing relevant log events.
-But with its flexible format, Sigma rules easily let security analytics give users options to customize rules.
-Rules can be customized using either the Dashboards interface or the API.
+But with its flexible format, Sigma rules enable the security analytics platform to provide users with options to easily customize rules.
+You can customize rules using either the Dashboards interface or the API.

 For information on configuring rules, see [Creating rules](#rules-config).